Ryan Routh: Verdict

 The full jury verdict; September 23, 2025.

-On September 23, Routh was found guilty on all federal counts.
-The jury deliberated for around two and a half hours.
-While the verdict was being read in the courtroom, Routh grabbed a black pen and repeatedly attempted to stab himself in the neck, before Marshals tackled him to the ground and picked him up, before dragging him out of the courtroom.
-Routh's daughter, Sara, immediately begged her father to not hurt himself and began swearing in front of the juror before storming out of the courtroom.
-Routh returned to the courtroom soon after while handcuffed, appearing to be uninjured, with no blood visible on his white shirt and not appearing to have succeeded in harming himself.
+On September 23, Routh was found guilty on all counts.
+The jury deliberated for some two and a half hours.
+While the verdict was read, Routh grabbed a black pen and repeatedly attempted to stab himself in the neck.
+Marshals tackled him and dragged him away.
+Routh's daughter Sara begged her father to not hurt himself and began swearing at the jury before storming out.
+Routh returned to the courtroom in handcuffs, with no blood visible on his shirt and appearing to have failed to harm himself.
+The pen Routh used was a flexible model intended to prevent it from use as a weapon.

-Following the trial's conclusion, Sara would publicly speak to the media about the assassination attempt for the first time.
-She denied that her father was responsible for the assassination attempt, claiming the media was "spreading lies" about him.
+Following the trial's conclusion, Sara first spoke to the media.
+She denied that her father was responsible, claiming the media was "spreading lies" about him.
 Sara called her father her "best friend" and that it "wasn't in her father's nature" to commit such a crime.
-Sara also brought up Routh's stabbing attempt in the court, saying; "Our democracy is crumbling right in front of our eyes, and no one's doing anything about it.
+Sara brought up Routh's stabbing attempt, saying, "Our democracy is crumbling right in front of our eyes, and no one's doing anything about it.
 And my dad tried to bring awareness to that."

-Sentencing
+Sentence

-On October 22, the Federal Public Defender's Office requested the court to appoint an attorney to represent Routh during the sentencing.
-They cited that Routh regretted representing himself at trial, and that he wanted an attorney to represent him during his sentencing.
-The Department of Justice stated that appointing an attorney would not allow Routh to reargue his trial or question any previous court rulings.
-On October 29, Routh filed a motion asking a federal judge to recommend he either be imprisoned in a state that authorized assisted suicide, or to be traded as a prisoner to either Iran or China.
+Routh was moved to the medical dorm of the St. Lucie County jail under suicide observation.
+On October 22, the Federal Public Defender's Office requested the court to appoint an attorney to represent Routh during sentencing.
+They cited that Routh regretted representing himself, and that he wanted an attorney to represent him during sentencing.
+On October 29, Routh filed a motion asking a federal judge to recommend he be imprisoned either in a state that authorized assisted suicide, or to be traded as a prisoner to Iran or China.

+On November 10, Routh’s motion for an attorney was granted, and the sentencing hearing was delayed to February 4, 2026.
+Routh was eventually sentenced to life in prison without parole, plus a mandatory additional seven years for a firearm offense.
+Routh's defense had sought a sentence of 27 years, citing his age and other factors.
+Routh was initially serving his life sentence at United States Penitentiary, Victorville, in Victorville, California.
+On September 27, 2026, Routh was transferred to ADX Florence, in Florence, Colorado.

+Appeal

+On February 16, 2026, Routh's attorney filed a notice of appeal with the United States Court of Appeals for the Eleventh Circuit.